 - Viral pharyngitis

-Patients with acute respiratory infection suffering from cough are suspected to have bronchitis; however, bronchitis is considered a diagnosis of exclusion because there are many serious respiratory diseases that may cause similar picture.
+Patients with acute respiratory infection suffering from a cough are suspected to have bronchitis; however, bronchitis is considered a diagnosis of exclusion because there are many other serious respiratory diseases that may cause a similar picture.

 Blood and microbiology tests in chronic bronchitis

-- Complete blood count with differential is obtained.
+- Complete blood count with a differential is obtained

 - If a cough is persistent, it might be helpful to use sputum cytology.

 Imaging studies in chronic bronchitis